Freedom Force (comics): Mystique's Freedom Force

 Over the next few months, they are given many unpopular tasks, such as enforcing the Mutant Registration Act, arresting the outlaw X-Men, and saving the people of Dallas from an attack by an evil god.
 Freedom Force clashes with X-Factor and the New Mutants when they learn that Freedom Force is helping the U.S. government forcibly recruit young mutants and potential mutants for training and eventual government service.
 Freedom Force also assists in apprehending the mutant terrorists Resistants.

-Freedom Force also participates in other missions of a more general nature, including the rescue of Senator Robert Kelly from a South American drug syndicate that had kidnapped during a diplomatic visit, as well as helping to contain a jailbreak at the Vault when Truman Marsh was warden.
+Freedom Force also participates in other missions of a more general nature, including the rescue of Senator Robert Kelly from a South American drug syndicate that had kidnapped during a diplomatic visit, as well as helping to contain a jailbreak at the Vault in the story Avengers: Deathtrap, the Vault.

-The team begin to fall apart after the mutant Forge asks them to protect Muir Island against the Reavers.
-During this mission, Stonewall and Destiny are killed, and Avalanche is severely injured.
-The death of Destiny especially hits Mystique hard and the team fights the Avengers without her leadership.
-Shortly after the battle at Muir Island, Cooper is possessed by the Shadow King and ordered to kill Mystique; Cooper resists the Shadow King's influence and seriously injures herself rather than commit murder.
-Mystique then assumes Val's identity, passing Cooper's injured body as her own corpse, and later aids the X-Men and X-Factor as a "mole" among the Shadow King's servants.

-Without Mystique, the remaining Freedom Force members are sent on a disastrous mission in Kuwait during the first Gulf War, in which Super Sabre is killed and Crimson Commando severely injured.
-To save Crimson Commando's life, Avalanche leaves Pyro and Blob stranded in enemy territory.
-Avalanche and Crimson Commando, now a cyborg, continue to work for the US government, apparently as covert operations agents.
-The team is soon replaced by the government team X-Factor, also under Val Cooper's supervision.
+Forge asks Freedom Force to protect Muir Island against the Reavers, during which Stonewall and Destiny are killed.
+The team disbands soon afterward and is replaced by the government team X-Factor, also under Valerie Cooper's supervision.